Patrick J. Curran

-Patrick James Curran (born May 9, 1965) is an American statistician and professor of quantitative psychology at the University of North Carolina, where he is also a faculty member at the Center for Developmental Science.
+Patrick James Curran (born May 9, 1965) is an American psychologist and statistician.
+He is a professor of quantitative psychology at the University of North Carolina, where he is also a faculty member at the Center for Developmental Science.

 He is the coauthor of Latent Curve Models: A Structural Equation Perspective (with Ken Bollen) and is known broadly in the social sciences for teaching and research on the measurement and analysis of longitudinal data.

 He is co-host, along with Gregory R. Hancock, of Quantitude, a podcast focusing on quantitative methodology.

 Career

 Curran earned a bachelor's degree magna cum laude from the University of Colorado Boulder in 1987 and a PhD in clinical psychology with an emphasis in quantitative methodology from Arizona State University in 1994.
 He completed a postdoctoral fellowship in applied statistics at the University of California, Los Angeles under Bengt O. Muthén, the creator of the Mplus statistical program.

 He became an assistant professor of psychology at Duke University in 1996.
 He moved three years later to UNC, where he was promoted to associate professor in 2002 and full professor in 2006.
 He was Director of the L. L. Thurstone Psychometric Laboratory from 2010 to 2017.